The Ultimate Guide to Anti-Aging

 What to do, and when to do it.

-It’s pretty close to impossible for us to not think about anti-aging.
-We talk about it in the office a lot and have even undergone some somewhat dramatic cosmetic treatments ourselves.
+We talk about anti-aging in the office a lot and have even undergone some somewhat dramatic cosmetic treatments ourselves.
 What we’d like to avoid, however, is going too far, too soon.
-Or even convincing ourselves we really need to have a crazy procedure done because we’ve heard so much about it, rather than to address there’s something that’s really, genuinely bothering us.
+Or convincing ourselves we really need to have a crazy procedure done because we’ve heard so much about it, rather than to address there’s something that’s really, genuinely bothering us.
 We’re not trying to make the case that anyone truly needs Botox or injectables, but we’re also not making the case that you shouldn’t do it if you want to—we’re all for doing you.

 But in the interest of “doing you” responsibly, we went to Dr. David Colbert, our expert source on all things youth-related (he works with Naomi Watts and Robin Wright, so you know he’s legit).
 Here, he outlines exactly what you should be doing and using at various stages of your life to keep your ish looking fresh.

 Starting in your 20s (actually, you should do this way before your 20s), Dr. Colbert recommends a pretty sensible, non-invasive approach: SPF.
 According to him, it’s the number one thing you can do to prevent premature aging.
 We like these sunscreens and use one every. single. day.

 Beyond sun protection, you should consider starting a retinol regimen in your 20s, or even earlier if you have acne: retinol is a miracle product for preventing both acne and wrinkles because it increases skin cell turnover so your complexion is f-r-e-s-h.
 If you find the prescription grade retinol (usually called a retinoid) too drying or irritating, Dr. Colbert recommends ColbertMD Stimulate Serum, which has glycolic acid and is gentler than retinol.